-There are many types of plants that are very dependent on the acidity or alkalinity of the soil you plant them in.
+There are many types of plants in the landscape business that are very dependent on the acidity or alkalinity of the soil you plant them in.
 For example, if you don’t understand how to maintain proper pH level for Hydrangeas, you will find it very difficult to plant them.

 Meaning of pH level